-Specific reference is made to the Commonwealth's Information Statement dated November 7, 2012, as supplemented December 4, 2012 (the "Information Statement"), which is attached hereto as Appendix A. The Information Statement has been filed with the Municipal Securities Rulemaking Board (the "MSRB") through its Electronic Municipal Market Access ("EMMA") system.
+Specific reference is made to the Commonwealth's Information Statement dated January 8, 2013, as supplemented January 15, 2013 (the "Information Statement"), which is attached hereto as Appendix A. The Information Statement has been filed with the Municipal Securities Rulemaking Board (the "MSRB") through its Electronic Municipal Market Access ("EMMA") system.
 Subsequent filings by the Commonwealth to the EMMA system, prior to the sale of the Bonds, of continuing disclosure documents identified as "other financial/operating data" are hereby deemed to be included by reference in the Information Statement.
 The Information Statement contains certain fiscal, budgetary, financial and other general information concerning the Commonwealth.
-Exhibit A to the Information Statement contains certain economic information concerning the Commonwealth.
-Exhibit B to the Information Statement contains the financial statements of the Information Statement contains the financial statements of the Commonwealth for the fiscal year ended June 30, 2012, prepared on a statutory basis.
-Exhibit C to the Information Statement contains the financial statements of the Commonwealth for the fiscal year ended June 30, 2011, prepared on a GAAP basis.
+Exhibit A to the Information Statement contains certain economic information concerning the Commonwealth for the fiscal year ended June 30, 2012, prepared on a statutory basis.
+Exhibit C to the Information Statement contains the financial statements of the Commonwealth for the fiscal year ended June 30, 2012, prepared on a GAAP basis.
 Specific reference is made to said Exhibits A, B and C, copies of which have been filed with EMMA.
 The financial statements are also available at the website of the Comptroller of the Commonwealth.